SachinIchake/tomtom_assignment/README.md

 ###### Machine Learning
-	Execute below command to train machine learning models [Random Forest, Navie Bayes, XGBOOST, Logistic Regression and saves the trained model to MODEL_PATH_ML directory
+	Execute below command to train machine learning models [Random Forest, Navie Bayes, XGBOOST, Logistic Regression and saves the trained model to MODEL_PATH_ML directory Python mlalgorithms.py
-	Python mlalgorithms.py

 ###### Deep Learning
 	Execute below command to train deep learning models [LSTM,BERT] and saves the model to MODEL_PATH directory Python train.py
 	Note: As per EDA, we can use title and text or erhier one to train the model.
     For now, I have used text for training and inferencing.

+###ML Model PR Score:
 ###### Precision XGB: 69.01
 ###### Recall XGB: 63.88

+###DL Model PR Score:
-###### BERT Accuracy : 63.52 for 5 epochs
+###### BERT Accuracy : 99.66 for 5 epochs
 ![Screenshot](resources/Accuracy.jpg)